-Dan Gascoyne, the Assistant Director Policy and Corporate, explained that work had commenced with other groups in the town centre on formulating a bid for submission to the Government for the Future High Streets Fund and that, whilst there were other locations which may be more economically challenged, this could assist with the issues discussed at this meeting as well as the wider vision for the town centre heritage issues.
-He confirmed that the submission could be for funding in the order of £3 to £5 million, the deadline for expressions of interest was towards the end of March 2019 and, as such, it may be possible to update the Panel at its next meeting.
+Dan Gascoyne, the Assistant Director Policy and Corporate, explained that work had commenced with other groups in the town centre on formulating a bid for submission to the Government for the Future High Streets Fund and that, whilst there were other locations which may be more economically challenged, this would assist with the issues discussed at this meeting as well as the wider town centre heritage issues.
+He confirmed that the submission would be for funding in the order of £3 to £5 million, the deadline for which was towards the end of March 2019 and, as such, it may be possible to update the Panel at its next meeting.